 Using the Sirota “No More Tears©” Paper Piecing Method

 You'll be paper piecing like a pro by the end of class!

 This class is pure FUN!
 Why?
 Because we let go of our desire to “control” the outcome.
 After all, scrappy means using scraps of all different colors and patterns.
-And just to make it more fun, we will share our scraps with each other if you choose to.

 For many of us paper piecing can be a quilting brain-teaser, right?
 Well if you love paper pieced projects but find the process somewhat “confusing”, then this is the class is for you.
 You’ll be learning my revolutionary “No More Tears” © method of paper piecing, and although you won’t be finishing the entire project in class, you should have at least one completed 12” x 12” star block and the tools you’ll need to finish your project at home.
 And it will take half the time you’d expect from paper piecing.
 Don’t believe me?
 Well, join the class and find out how!

 BRING TO CLASS

 The "No More Tears"© Technique

 Sewing machine with a new needle, thread, bobbin, all-purpose foot and a ¼” foot

 Pins, size 7 basting needle, and just in case...seam ripper

 Pen or pencil